Pratiksha759/Ongoing-Cypress/README.md

 When running your tests, the visual regression plugin will automatically compare the current snapshot of the UI with the base snapshot and generate a diff image if there are any differences.
 You can then review the diff images and approve or reject them to update the base snapshots.

+## **Database Testing:**
+* Ensure that data store in database is accurate and consistent
+* Set up a test Database
+* Connect to database
+* Write tests to interct with the database
+* Run the tests using Cypress test Runner

+* Setting up Cypress for Database Testing:

+1. Installation
+ installing mysql plugin
+2. Connect database by updating Cypress.config.ts file add credentials under env object in cypress.config.ts file Create custom task to execute mysql query in cypress along with a function to execute mysql queries in cypress test using mysql package and return result as a promise

+* Database Test Suite includes:
+  1. Schema testing
+  2. Database tables & column testing
+  3. Keys and Indexes Testing
+  4. Stored procedures Testing
+  5. Triggers Testing
 ## **Folder Structure:**
 *The e2e :Integration folder includes all the test files.
 The test files may be written as.js,.jsx,.coffee, and.cjsx.
 Usually the preferred extension is.js, and the test file name format is test-name.spec.js.